Koloss5421/LinuxLibvirtPipeline/README.md

 ![](https://koloss.online/wp-content/uploads/2021/12/LinuxLibvirtPipelineDiagram.png)
 A build pipeline tool that utilizes libvirt to run a Windows VM and build executables

 This may not work for all projects but works well for compiling tools / exploits for Red Team/Pentesting and doesn't mean you won't ever have to touch the VM again to add packages but it is also a start for an easier building from linux.
 I will be expanding this as I run into issues or find improvements.
-For Example, I want to add confuser switches to the script as well as other obfuscation techniques.
+For Example, I want to add other obfuscation techniques.

 A little write-up on this project: https://koloss.online/2021/12/17/linux-libvirt-build-pipeline/

 ## Usage:
 ```
+[!]
+Error: No build path specified!

 ################################################
 ############ Linux Libvirt Pipeline ############
 ################################################